 The Forensic Science Department strives to provide eligible forensic science undergraduate majors with practical, real-world work experience in forensic laboratories through internships.
 Internships enable students to earn three academic credits while gaining valuable forensic science experience.
 The work experience will supplement classroom learning, introduce new skills, and provide insight for future career planning.
 Internship placements in forensic laboratories and other applied scientific laboratories are strongly encouraged.
 This internship experience will primarily consist of job-shadowing.
 Additional experiences will be at the discretion of the internship laboratory or its internship supervisor.

 Students are responsible for arranging their own internships.
 Forensic science faculty are a good source for suggesting internship opportunities and crime laboratory contacts.
-Once an internship opportunity is determined, a contract must be turned in and approval must be obtained from the Undergraduate Director.
+Students are encouraged to reach out to their Faculty Mentors, review Handshake, and consult with VCU Career Services for information about internship opportunities.
+Once an internship opportunity is determined, a contract must be turned in and approval must be obtained from the Undergraduate Director in order for a student to receive academic credit for their internship experience.

 To qualify for an internship, an undergraduate student must:

-- Students and their supervising mentor must complete the Undergraduate Internship Application.
-Once this is turned in to and approved by the Undergraduate Director, students should request an override in order to register for FRSC 493.
+Students and their supervising mentor must complete the FRSC 493 Internship Contract Once this is turned in to and approved by the undergraduate director, she will request an override on the student's behalf in order for the student to register for FRSC 493.

 Interns earn academic credit through completion of the following requirements:

-- Work a minimum of 125 hours in the selected internship agency over one 15-week semester period or equivalent summer semester.
+- Work the minimum number of hours indicated above at the selected internship agency over one 15-week semester period or equivalent summer semester.

 - Communicate with the Undergraduate Director (at a minimum) at the beginning, middle, and end of the semester.
 Discussions will include internship requirements and student expectations, mid-semester progress, and a final evaluation.
 Due dates for the mid-semester progress report and final assessment will be assigned during the initial communication.